7 Ideas for Keeping Milkweed Aphid-free

 6. WHO’S BUGGING WHO NOW?!: Introducing beneficial insects to eat the aphids sounds like a great natural solution, but beneficial bugs like ladybugs and mantids also feed on monarch eggs and larvae.
 There are already enough monarch predators in your garden…what will happen if you unleash thousands more?

-You could apply a professional grade pesticide like
+You could also apply a professional grade pesticide like

-malathion, but there’s a higher likelihood that monarchs, other wildlife, and the environment could suffer injury (or worse) from using harsh chemicals.
+malathion, but it’s likely that monarchs, other wildlife, and the environment could suffer injury (or worse) from using harsh chemicals.
 There’s a reason most butterfly gardeners use organic pest control…it won’t kill the butterflies!